 Aside from these raw choline donors, there are other nootropic compounds that benefit the cholinergic pathways through other direct and indirect biomechanisms, most notably:

 - Bacopa Monnieri - believed to inhibit acetylcholinesterase, an enzyme responsible for the breakdown of acetylcholine.10

 - Phosphatidylserine - a phospholipid constituent within the cholinergic pathway, and a key component in brain cell membrane fluidity.

-Strictly in terms of nootropic outcome, which choline source is the best?
+Strictly in terms of nootropic outcome, which choline supplement source is the best?

 Quick summary of the contestants covered in this review: